willros/nanomux_c/README.md

 ```
 * `barcode_pos`: where to search for the barcode in the ends. if barcode_pos == 200 and the read length is 1000, the barcodes will be searched for from position 0 -> 200 and 800 -> 1000.
 * `k`: allowed number of mismatches
+* `trim_option`: To trim the reads to the left and right of the found barcode.
+* `split_option`: Try to split reads longer than 2500 if an adapter sequence is found in the middle.
+One splitted read results in two new reads, with the suffix `_1` and `_2`.

 ## Usage
 `barcode_file.csv` **MUST** have the follwing shape: